LongNguyen206/project_mernmade/README.md

 ## 10. Detail any third party services that your App will use:

+- [DigitalOcean Api](https://developers.digitalocean.com/documentation/v2/) - allows us to manage Droplets and resources within the DigitalOcean cloud in a simple, programmatic way using conventional HTTP requests.
 - Facebook API (used for account login verification and official account verification)
 - Instagram API (used for public data fetching)
 - Google API (used for account login verification)
-- <Mail service API>(used to send new users account comfirmation emails and to send users password reset emails)
+- <Mail service API> (used to send new users account confirmation emails and to send users password reset emails)

 ## 11. Identify the database to be used in your app and provide a justification for your choice: